hashicorp-education/learn-vault-agent-demo/README.md

 # Vault Agent with AWS

-These assets are provided to provision AWS resources to perform the steps described in the [Vault Agent with AWS](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-aws) guide.
+You can use these assets to provision AWS resources to perform the steps described in the [Vault Agent with AWS](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-aws) guide.

 ---

-**NOTE:** The example Terraform in this repository is created for the demo purpose, and not suitable for production use.
+**NOTE:** The example Terraform code in this repository is for demonstration purposes, and is not suitable for production use.
 For production deployment, refer the following examples:

 - [operations/provision-vault](https://github.com/hashicorp/vault-guides/tree/master/operations/provision-vault)
 - [Terraform Module Registry](https://registry.terraform.io/modules/hashicorp/vault/aws/0.10.3)

-## Demo Steps
+## Demo steps

 1. Set this location as your working directory